Zjpricz100/Zjpricz100/README.md

 I am currently studying Computer Science and Electrical Engineering as a second year at Orange Coast College and am planning to transfer to a major four year university this fall.

+Currently I am working to becoming a fullstack web developer for internships and educational programs, but in my future I am planning to build projects around arduino circuitry, machine learning, and modern day IOS applications.
+I am always interested in trying out new skills and fields in order to further build my foundational skills as a developer or engineer.
+Welcome to my Github and thank you for visiting!

 <!--
 **Zjpricz100/Zjpricz100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.